 Despite the recent rise in inflation and yields, investors’ long-term perspective should not change.
-We believe, for those seeking balance, fixed income remains essential and should be approached three ways.
+We believe, for those seeking balance, fixed income remains essential and should be approached four ways.

-As June 2021 began, investors were sitting in US$4.6 trillion in U.S. money market funds.
+As June began, investors had $4.6 trillion sitting in money market funds.
 Their jitters related to fixed income investing in this challenging environment are understandable.
-However, holding cash or cash-like investments amid higher rates of inflation may not be a favourable investment strategy.
-In fact, second-quarter cash holdings missed out on positive returns in most bond sectors while taking a hit to purchasing power thanks to higher inflation.
+However, holding cash or cash-like investments amid higher rates of inflation may not be a favorable investment strategy.
+In fact, second quarter cash holdings missed out on positive returns in most bond sectors while taking a hit to purchasing power thanks to higher inflation.
 Investors willing to accept a modest amount of credit and interest rate risk could find high-quality shorter term bond funds a better option.

 Equities have hit new highs in recent quarters.
 As the recovery continues, so may this positive trend.
 However, a significant amount of upside is already reflected by current valuations.
 That means any negative news or setbacks could produce volatility should investors be forced to rethink some of their optimism.
 Put another way, in an environment when higher risk asset values are soaring, having a strong core bond allocation is as important as ever.
 This has the potential to provide all four roles of fixed income: Diversification from equities, capital preservation, income and inflation protection.

 That last role might be at the forefront of some investors’ minds, given the trend in consumer prices.
-An actively managed core bond fund has the ability to invest in inflation-linked products, which can help preserve purchasing power if inflation picks up.
+An actively managed core bond fund has the ability to invest in Treasury Inflation-Protected Securities — government bonds pegged to the Consumer Price Index — as well as other inflation-linked products.

 The second half of 2021 and beyond is likely to be a more challenging period for fixed income than some investors are accustomed to.
 But the importance of maintaining a balanced portfolio hasn’t changed.
 With lofty valuations across many asset classes, having a high-quality fixed income allocation that provides all the roles of fixed income remains essential for investors striving for long-term success.